top of page

 Does older mean wiser?

-At 43 with 2 small children and a mortgage, gone are the days of bathtub frivolity and 4am club nights but still my friends and I have been known to put away many bottles of wine over the pretence of a meal, and while the seating arrangements might have bettered, I still found myself with too small a bank balance and too long a hang-over and so I began to realise that for me: less is more.
+At 43 with two small children and a mortgage, gone are the days of bathtub frivolity and 4am club nights, but still, my friends and I have been known to put away many bottles of wine over the pretence of a meal, and while the seating arrangements might have bettered, I still found myself with too small a bank balance and too long a hang-over, and so I began to realise that for me: less is more.

-I went from loving Old Fashioneds (a drink largely comprising of straight up bourbon stirred over ice) to barely being able to stomach the taste of a vodka and coke.
-But yet I persevered.
+I went from loving Old Fashioneds (a drink largely comprising of straight-up bourbon stirred over ice) to barely being able to stomach the taste of vodka and coke.
+But yet, I persevered.
 I continued to drink despite not enjoying it and not enjoying the aftereffects.

 It wasn’t just my mood that was the issue, it was my motivation.
-I had very little drive to do anything much.
-Despite being passionate about the myriad benefits of exercise there was very little physical movement outside of the necessary, and whatever bursts of enthusiasm I had for going for a run or doing a workout were short lived as I had another night out to attend and the cycle began all over again.
+I had very little drive to do anything.
+Despite being passionate about the myriad benefits of exercise, there was very little physical movement outside of the necessary, and whatever bursts of enthusiasm I had for going for a run or doing a workout were short-lived as I had another night out to attend and the cycle began all over again.

-Now some of you reading this may be thinking to yourself: ‘Well if you disliked it all so much then why keep doing it?’
-But as you’re here on your own journey of sober curiosity I’ll assume that’s meant in a totally non-judgmental way as what you really mean is: ‘Shit, that’s what I keep doing – how do I stop, and do I have to stop completely?’
-(See I bet you were wondering when I’d get back to that bit).
+Now, you may be thinking: ‘Well, if you disliked it all so much, then why keep doing it?: But as you’re here on your own journey of sober curiosity, I’ll assume that’s meant in a totally non-judgmental way as what you really mean is: ‘Shit, that’s what I keep doing – how do I stop and do I have to stop completely?’
+(See, I bet you were wondering when I’d get back to that bit).

 Change takes time